Anthropology (AA-T Degree A0668)

 Degree A0668

-The Associate in Arts in Anthropology for Transfer degree at Mt.
-San Antonio College prepares students for post-secondary study and to transfer to the California State University system (CSU).
+The Associate in Arts in Anthropology for Transfer degree (AA-T in Anthropology) at Mt.
+SAC prepares students for post-secondary study and to transfer to the California State University system (CSU).
 Students planning to transfer to anthropology programs at other universities (including the University of California and private four-year institutions) should research those programs and meet with a counselor to plan a course of study at Mt.
-San Antonio College beyond the Anthropology core requirements.
+SAC beyond the Anthropology core requirements.

-To Earn an Associate in Arts in Anthropology for Transfer degree, a student must complete a minimum of 60 semester units that are eligible for transfer to the CSU system that consist of the IGETC pattern or CSU GE breadth and a major of at least 18 units or more.
+To earn an Associate in Arts in Anthropology for Transfer degree, a student must complete a minimum of 60 semester units that are eligible for transfer to the CSU system that consist of the Cal-GETC pattern and a major of at least 18 units or more.
 Students must have a minimum GPA of 2.0 in all CSU-transferable coursework to receive an associate degree for transfer, and all courses in the major must be completed with a C or better.
+A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass or No Pass basis.

 Required Courses